-Nova Scotia premier says the province will not use taxpayers dollars to build a CFL stadium in Halifax
+Nova Scotia premier says the province will not use general revenue to build a CFL stadium in Halifax

 Nova Scotia’s premier made it clear on Thursday that any new sports stadium in the province will have to be built without significant financial backing from the Nova Scotia government.